Peacebuilding Fellows

 Courses

-Field Experience / Peacebuilding Fellows Seminar
+Gain Field Experience and be part of the Peacebuilding Fellows Seminar

 This cohort experience will push students academically, provide opportunity to connect theory with practice, and hone job-ready skills.
 Fellows will enroll in CONF 375 and CONF 370, courses that provide opportunity to develop professional skills and fulfill the field experience requirement.